ethanbarclay/lastfm-wallpaper/README.md

 ## Release Versions
 Release versions use a bundled python executable made with pyinstaller so Python is not required to run.
 The installer is built using Nullsoft Installer.

+## Latest Version
+The latest version can be downloaded here: https://github.com/microsockss/lastfm-wallpaper/releases.